SuperDev314/camerastore-ecom-python/README.md

 `Tradenity.API_KEY = 'sk_xxxxxxxxxxxxxxxxx'`

-to reflect your store's API key
+to reflect your store's API key.

+If you configured your store to use stripe for payment processing, then edit this line:

+`STRIPE_PUBLIC_KEY = 'pk_xxxxxxxxxxxxxxxxxxxxxxxxxx'` to reflect your public key.

 ## Install requirements